Learn how to repair and restore your old deck with a fresh coat of paint.

 This post may contain affiliate links.
 If you make a purchase from one of the links, I may make a small commission at NO EXTRA COST to you.
 This helps keep the tutorials and plans free here at Bitterroot DIY.
 Thank you for your support!
 See my full disclosure here.

 I hinted at it in the plans for the new cedar planter boxes, but I’ve been working on a small front porch makeover the last few weeks and it’s finally all finished up!
-We spend a ton of time on the porch and it was in need of a SERIOUS overhaul.

 Here’s the before: